The semiclassical theory of discontinuous systems and ray-splitting billiards: An example where QE holds by Yves Colin de Verdi ere

 \subsection{Introduction}

 The goal of this Appendix is to provide an example of QE for a discontinuous Riemannian metric.
 We will first discuss generalities on ergodicity for Markov semi-groups in order to get a simple test of ergodicity via the Poincar\'e maps associated to the singular manifold.
-We will then present examples of metrics on the $2-$sphere whose geodesic flows are ergodic.
+We will then present examples of metrics on the $2-$sphere whose geodesic flows are ergodic: these metrics are obtained by glueing together two copies of an Euclidian disk of radius $1$ via a generic diffeomorphism.
 Finally, we will discuss Thom-Sard transversality in order to check that we have QE for a generic subset of these metrics.